paweljarosz/defarc/README.md

 	local variable_table = defarc.get_variable_by_name("proper-name")
 ```

-### .get_variable([variable])
+### get_variable([variable])
 Returns a table with selected variable data.
-This function returns a proper variable if proper variable_id or variable_name is provided, otherwise it returns a saved/selected variable_table.
+This function returns a proper variable if proper variable_id or variable_name is provided, otherwise it returns a selected variable_table.

 * **PARAMETER:** `variable` (string, optional) - an id or name of a variable from Arcweave JSON or Lua table with variable data (variable_table)
 * **RETURNS:** `variable_table` (table) - a table with data regarding selected variable